canopas/flutter-developer-roadmap-2023/README.md

 * The toolbar on screen should initially display the app's logo and title.
 * As the user scrolls down to read news, the toolbar should collapse to provide more space for the content.
   - You can use any dummy text/images as article content.
-* When the user reaches the end of the news and reverses scrolls, the toolbar should re-expand and display the app's logo & title
+* When the user reaches the end of the news and reverses scrolls, the toolbar should re-expand and display the app's logo & title.
 * You can use any images or placeholder to make UI eyecatchy
 * Here's [UI for reference](https://cdn.dribbble.com/users/663782/screenshots/3742414/media/67464fde751beb373b4c6fa962edf718.gif)

 ### Practical 4
 #### Implement Survey application